Mental Health Therapist

 What our Mental Health Therapists say about their job:

-Two years of recent mental health practice in an ambulatory setting that provided psychosocial intervention to children aged 0 – 5 years and their families.
+Two years of recent mental health practice in an ambulatory setting that provided psychosocial intervention.

 A demonstrated ability to work within a multidisciplinary team and collaboratively across sectors

 A valid driver’s license and access to a vehicle.